Your Cart is Empty. Get shopping.

 The small size of cartridge filters allows them to be run on smaller pumps because they can run with a lower flow rate pump, which saves energy.

 Unlike a sand filter, however, the maintenance for a cartridge filter is much higher.
 Since there’s no backwashing the filter has to be removed and manually cleaned.
-It’s best to take the filter out after you’re done using the pool for the day and let it soak overnight in a special cleaning solution.
+It’s best to take the filter out every 2-3 weeks and rinse it out thoroughly.
+You should also let your filter soak overnight in a special cleaning solution a couple of times per season, and when you open or close your pool.
 You can shave this time down, as long as it’s soaked for at least an hour, but for best results, the longer you keep it soaking the better.

 Remember to hose off the filter before placing it to soak, this will help remove large debris such as leaves and any possible garbage that’s fallen into the pool.
 With the right conditions, you should only need to clean your cartridge filter a few times a season.